Grace Church is Part of the Christian Reformed Church

 We believe in the power of evangelism.
-The Christian Reformed Church has missionaries all over the world, and Grace Church currently sponsors missionary couples in Africa and Lithuania.
+The Christian Reformed Church has missionaries all over the world, and Grace Church currently sponsors missionary couples in Nigeria and Lithuania.

 We believe that one day Jesus will come again to judge those on earth and to make all things new.

 We celebrate Martin Luther—his ideas for change in the early 1500s laid the foundation for the Protestant Church.
 But where Luther’s teachings led to the Lutheran Church, the Christian Reformed Church embraces the teachings of another passionate Protestant reformer—John Calvin.

 Calvin believed and taught that God is sovereign, that since before time began he has watched over all things and will continue to control and rule over his creation until time ends.
 Calvin also helped Christians understand and appreciate the biblical teachings of predestination, that we can take comfort in knowing that as believers in Christ, even through temptation and sin, we are destined for a heavenly afterlife when our time on earth ends.